salilab/saliweb/doc/modules/build.rst

       Installs a provided list of CGI scripts in the ``cgi`` directory underneath the installation directory.
 The files can be installed in a subdirectory if desired by giving the *subdir* argument.

+   .. method:: InstallPerl(files[, subdir])

+      Installs a provided list of Perl modules in the ``lib`` directory underneath the installation directory.
+The files can be installed in a subdirectory if desired by giving the *subdir* argument.

+   .. method:: InstallTXT(files[, subdir])

+      Installs a provided list of text files in the ``txt`` directory underneath the installation directory.
+The files can be installed in a subdirectory if desired by giving the *subdir* argument.